GeekTrainer/learn-typescript/m02-declare-variable-types-in-typescript/includes/6-unions-intersections.md

-Union and Intersection types help you handle situations where a type is composed of two or more possible types.
+TypeScript provides more advanced options for declaring types.
+Union and Intersection types help you handle situations where a type is composed of two or more possible types, while literal types enable you to constrain the values assigned to a type to a narrow list of options.

 ## Union types